 On December 1st, 2022, the planning team and the City of Clinton held a focus group with key community representatives and stakeholders.
 Participants included local representatives from construction and development agencies, real estate firms, banks, faith organizations, and non-profits.

 Participants discussed what they perceive to be strengths and challenges related to housing in Clinton, including affordability, quality, construction, the possibility of a looming recession, and more.

-The event offered deeper insight into the specific conditions related to housing in Clinton and guided subsequent engagement efforts.
-It informed the planning process by providing an opportunity to understand residents' priorities, the housing challenges encountered by the community, and possible housing solutions and policies the community may be open to pursuing.
+The event offered deeper insight on the specific conditions related to housing in Clinton and guided subsequent engagement efforts.
+This event informed the planning process by providing an opportunity to understand residents' priorities, the housing challenges the community encounters, and possible housing solutions and policies the community may be open to pursuing.

 The focus group emphasized that there is a shortage of certain housing types including larger homes with three or more bedrooms and affordable or low-priced units.
-Low-income residents reportedly struggle to save enough for either a down payment or a rental deposit.
+Low-income residents reportedly struggle to save up enough for either a down payment or a rental deposit.
 Affording monthly rent was also cited as a concern.
 Additionally, there are housing challenges related to the older homes in Clinton.
 Focus group members reported that these units often require repairs; foundation or structural maintenance were cited as common issues.

-Adjacent to housing needs, focus group members discussed related issues that contribute to the current housing situation.
-This includes a decline in local public-school enrollment due to some families' choice to attend schools outside of Clinton and, thus, live elsewhere.
-Between the 2016-2017 and 2022-2023 school years, certified enrollment in the Clinton Community School District decreased by 5% and open enrollment of Clinton residents to other public school districts increased by 11%.10 The Ashford University Clinton Campus closed in 2016, which focus group participants suggested may have contributed to more young people exiting Clinton to pursue higher education.
+Adjacent to housing needs, focus group members discussed related issues that are contributing to the housing need scenario in Clinton.
+Members discussed a decline in local public-school enrollment, citing that families' choice to attend schools outside of Clinton may also lead to residents leaving Clinton.
+Between the 2016-2017 and 2022-2023 school years, certified enrollment in the Clinton Community School District decreased by 5% and open enrollment of Clinton residents to other public-school districts increased by 11%.
+The Ashford University Clinton Campus closed in 2016, which focus group participants believed may contribute to more young people exiting Clinton to pursue higher education.

-Focus group respondents perceived that an increasing portion of residents seek healthcare outside of Clinton, which may also mean fewer healthcare workers seeking residence in Clinton.
+Focus group respondents perceived that an increasing portion of residents seek healthcare outside of Clinton, which may also mean fewer healthcare workers are residing in Clinton and more community members are looking to live in other areas, closer to their healthcare providers.
 These related issues indicate that housing needs cannot be examined in a vacuum, and a larger conversation on livability, amenities, and services in Clinton are relevant to addressing housing needs.